psrearick/compile-markdown/README.md

 - `-c, --config PATH`: Path to the YAML config file (default: `compile.yaml` in source directory)
 - `-k, --keep-numbers`: Keep leading numbers in titles (e.g., "01 Introduction" stays as is)
 - `-o, --output PATH`: Output directory or file path (default: `./compiled` in source directory)
+  - If PATH is a directory: Creates a `.md` file named after the source folder inside the directory
+  - If PATH is a file: Uses the specified filename directly
 - `-p, --propagate`: Propagate compilation up to parent directories
-- `-r, --recursive`: Compile files recursively through subdirectories
+- `-r, --recursive`: Compile files recursively - creates separate compiled files for each subdirectory
 - `-s, --source PATH`: Path to the source directory (default: current working directory)
 - `-t, --target PATH`: Path to the target directory relative to source directory
 - `-y, --yaml PATH`: Path to the YAML order file (default: `order.yaml` in directory to compile)